Aryakurup16/data-pipeline/README.md

 # data-pipeline
-AWS Data Pipeline & Analytics Project 🚀
+# AWS Data Pipeline & Analytics Project 🚀

 Welcome to the AWS Data Pipeline and Analytics Project!
 This project demonstrates how to build a complete serverless data pipeline on AWS using Amazon S3, AWS Glue, AWS Athena, and QuickSight.
 It is designed as a beginner-friendly, portfolio-ready project that follows modern data engineering architecture.
+---

-🏗️ Data Architecture
+# 🏗️ Data Architecture

 This project follows a lightweight version of the Medallion Architecture (Bronze → Silver → Gold) inside the AWS ecosystem.

 Architecture Layers

-Raw Zone (Bronze): Raw CSV data is uploaded to Amazon S3.
+Raw Zone : Raw CSV data is uploaded to Amazon S3.

-Clean Zone (Silver): AWS Glue cleans, transforms, and standardizes the data.
+Clean Zone : AWS Glue cleans, transforms, and standardizes the data.

-Analytics Zone (Gold): Athena creates external tables from the processed data for business insights.
+Analytics Zone : Athena creates external tables from the processed data for business insights.

 BI Layer: Amazon QuickSight is used to create dashboards and reports.

-📖 Project Overview
+**📖 Project Overview**
 1️⃣ AWS Cloud Architecture Components

 Amazon S3 (Data Lake)